MarioProjects/face_gender_detection/README.md

  $ python app.py
 ```

+Note: For Free Heroku account only 500MB of space will be allocated, GPU version of pytorch takes huge space.
+So, use CPU version of pytorch for Inference.

 ![Example execution](uploads/example_execution.png)

 We have successfully called the Pytorch REST API and obtained the model’s predictions via Python and we have achieved successful estimates :)